 At Lennons, (“we”) are committed to protecting and respecting your privacy.

-The the data controller is Lennons Solicitors Limited (Company Number 06525900) whose registered office is at Chess Chambers, 2 Broadway Court, High Street, Chesham, Buckinghamshire HP5 1EG.
-Jenny Russell (our Compliance Officer for Legal Practice) is our nominated representative and she can be contacted at email@example.com or on 01494 773377.
+Lennons Solicitors Limited (Lennons) collects, uses and is responsible for personal information about you.
+When we do this, we are the “controller” of this information for the General Data Protection Regulation and other applicable data protection laws.
+The data controller is Lennons Solicitors Limited (Company Number 06525900) whose registered office is at Chess Chambers, 2 Broadway Court, High Street, Chesham, Buckinghamshire HP5 1EG.
+Jenny Russell (our Compliance Officer for Legal Practice) is our nominated representative and she can be contacted at firstname.lastname@example.org or on 01494 773377.

 - Information you give us.
 You may give us information about you by filling in forms on our site www.lennonssolicitors.co.uk (“our site”) or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you register to use our site, subscribe to our service, participate in discussion boards or other social media functions on our site, enter a client survey and any other activities carried out on our site and when you report a problem with our site.
 If you contact us with queries, we may keep a record of that.
 The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, personal description and photograph and other information.

 - Further information we collect about you.
 With regard to each of your visits to our site we may automatically collect the following information:

 - technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;